-

 Basic science discoveries drive novel approaches to disease

-Dr. Staff's Translational Neuromuscular Disease Research Lab at Mayo Clinic uses human iPSC-derived sensory neurons to study mechanisms of chemotherapy-induced peripheral neuropathy.
+Dr. Staff's Translational Neuromuscular Disease Research Lab uses human neurons derived from induced pluripotent stem cells to study mechanisms of chemotherapy-induced peripheral neuropathy, spinal muscular atrophy and amyotrophic lateral sclerosis.

 -